nguyenhoa-uit/o2o/README.md

 ## 1. O2O: Fine-Tuning Diffusion Models with Reinforcement Learning Using a Hybrid of Generated and Real Images

 Unlike conventional reinforcement learning methods that depend on explicit reward functions, O2O introduces a hybrid training strategy that combines generated images in on-policy learning and real images from datasets in off-policy learning.
 This approach enables effective alignment of LDMs to human preferences under limited supervision.
 To our knowledge, 2O is the first method to fine-tune LDMs using RL with a text-to-image dataset.
-Experimental results show that O2O consistently outperforms both supervised and RL-based ine-tuning in low-data scenarios, achieving superior image quality
+Experimental results show that O2O consistently outperforms both supervised and RL-based ine-tuning in low-data scenarios, achieving superior image quality.

-The O2O paper is accepted by RIVF 2025 (https://rivf2025.org/) - 2025 RIVF International Conference on Computing and Communication Technologies
+The O2O paper is accepted by RIVF 2025 (https://rivf2025.org/) - 2025 RIVF International Conference on Computing and Communication Technologies.

-This is an implementation of O2O Off-policy On-policy Optimization
+This is an implementation of O2O Off-policy On-policy Optimization.

 ![O2O](images/img1.png)
 Fig. A: O2O: Off-Policy On-Policy Optimization.
-A high reward of 1 is assigned to all images from the static dataset for off-policy sampling and a low reward of 0 to all generated images for on-policy sampling without using any reward models
+A high reward of 1 is assigned to all images from the static dataset for off-policy sampling and a low reward of 0 to all generated images for on-policy sampling without using any reward models.

 ![O2O](images/img2.png)
 Fig. B: This figure compares four fine-tuning methods, DPO, SFT, DDPO, and our proposed O2O, applied to SD2.1.

 ![O2O](images/img3.png)
-Fig. C: Method comparision
+Fig. C: Method comparision.

 ## 2. Inferance the fine-tuned model :

 - Wandb training link:
 https://wandb.ai/hoan-17/Dev/runs/0kq7hjje

 (GG Colab run)
 !pip install trl[diffusers] wandb torchvision -U peft

 import torch
 from IPython.display import display, Image